-NOTE 1: The minimum classification level for an employee who has completed AQF Certificate III or higher qualifications relevant to the classification in which they are employed and who makes use of skills and knowledge derived from Certificate III competencies relevant to the work undertaken is Level 4 specified in clause 18.1 (Minimum rates).
-Any dispute about an employee's entitlement to be paid at Level 4 must be dealt with in accordance with clause 39-Dispute resolution.
+NOTE 1: The minimum classification level for an employee who has completed AQF Certificate III or higher qualifications relevant to the classification in which they are employed and who makes use of skills and knowledge derived from casino means a gaming establishment holding a casino licence under relevant State or Territory legislation and does not include a gaming facility that is a part of a hospitality establishment such as a hotel or tavern operation.

+Certificate III competencies relevant to the work undertaken is Level 4 specified in clause 18.1-Adult rates.
+Any dispute about an employee's entitlement to be paid at Level 4 must be dealt with in accordance with clause 38-Dispute resolution.